 When an egg donor goes through a cycle to retrieve and freeze her eggs, the cycle is called "egg banking."
 When intended parent(s) select frozen donor eggs to use, they are participating in a "frozen donor egg cycle."

 At Donor Nexus, we provide frozen donor egg cycles for intended parent(s) interested in using frozen donor eggs.
 Our high quality frozen donor eggs were contributed by our proven egg donors whose fresh cycles resulted in positive pregnancies.
 Using frozen donor eggs is an excellent option for many patients, providing a high probability for pregnancy at an affordable price.
-We list our available frozen donor eggs on our online donor database for interested recipients to view the profile of the egg donor who contributed the frozen eggs.
+You can view frozen egg donors on our online donor database by selecting the "Frozen Eggs" program, which will provide you a list of egg donors who have frozen donor eggs available in our egg bank.
 Register now for complete access to our database!

 After you choose a donor who has frozen eggs available, we will thaw until we have at least six viable eggs.
 The number of donor eggs thawed are dependent on the number of donor eggs available and the number of eggs you request.
 Next, the thawed donor eggs are fertilized by ICSI (intracytoplasmic sperm injection) with the designated sperm to create embryos.
 The embryos are grown in our laboratory to maturity and then transferred into the prospective mother or designated gestational carrier.
 Surplus embryos can be frozen for future use.